 Take public transportation

 Disclaimer: If you work more than two hours away from your home, then you are out of luck.
 Otherwise, I highly recommend catching the bus, or the ferry, depending on your location.
 Although this may seem like a paradox, the time it takes you to drive to and from work is time that you are busy concentrating on traffic and well, not dying.
-Catching the bus is a passive activity; you can sit back plug in your earphones and get into the writer’s zone.
+Catching the bus is a passive activity; you can sit back plug-in your earphones and get into the writer’s zone.
 In fact, if you are struggling to write an hour a day I highly recommend catching the bus and you will instantly get that hour, plus there’s the added bonus of saving money on gas.
 Look at that, I just saved you time and money, where’s my cut?

-Thinking is key
+Thinking is key and time is money

 Turns out you live far away from work and you refuse to bring your laptop with you because you are blatantly trying to ignore my advice.
 There’s still an option for you, you bum.
 Thinking.
 Yes, thinking.